getsentry/sentry.engineering/data/blog/mobile-app-launch-profiling.md

 # What’s happening in your launches?

-Head over to the [docs to enable Launch Profiling](https://docs.sentry.io/platforms/apple/profiling/#enable-launch-profiling) and give app launch profiling a try in your iOS and Android apps today — and [let us know what you think](https://github.com/getsentry/sentry-cocoa/discussions/3721)!
+Head over to the [docs to enable Launch Profiling](https://docs.sentry.io/platforms/apple/profiling/#enable-launch-profiling) and give app launch profiling a try in your Cocoa and Android apps today — and [let us know what you think](https://github.com/getsentry/sentry-cocoa/discussions/3721)!